michaelschulte/web/content/authors/admin/_index.md

   url: "mpib-berlin.mpg.de"

 # Short bio (displayed in user profile at end of posts)
-bio: I study human decision making, process tracing methods, food choice and traffic behavior.
+bio: I study human decision making with a focus on the decision process.

 interests:
 - Decision Making